-Upon completion, Dr. Brown returned to Chicago, creating a center devoted to skin cancer diagnosis and treatment: ADVANCED SKIN AND MOHS SURGERY CENTER.
-In August 2001, Dr. Brown accepted the position as Director of Mohs Micrographic Surgery at RUSH University Medical Center where he worked jointly with ADVANCED SKIN AND MOHS SURGERY CENTER.
+Upon completion, Dr. Brown returned to Chicago, creating a center devoted to skin cancer diagnosis and treatment: ADVANCED SKIN AND MOHS SURGERY CLINICS.
+In August 2001, Dr. Brown accepted the position as Director of Mohs Micrographic Surgery at RUSH University Medical Center where he worked jointly with ADVANCED SKIN AND MOHS SURGERY CLINICS.

 Dr. Brown is certified by the American Board of Dermatology, is a Fellow of the American Academy of Dermatology, is a Fellow of the American College of Mohs Micrographic Surgery and Cutaneous Oncology, the sole professional organization of physicians who have extensive training and experience in Mohs Micrographic Surgery.
 Dr. Brown serves as the Section Chief of Dermatology for AMITA – Presence St. Joseph Hospital in Chicago, Illinois.